-Greetings, and welcome to our program website.
-As we celebrate our 30th anniversary this year, we in the Hart Leadership Program are proud of the fact that more than 12,000 undergraduates at Duke have taken our classes, or participated in our experiential learning programming around the world.
-Our core faculty has been here for over two decades.
-Why is it that we still have a passion for teaching and mentoring?
-Why is it that many of our former students stay in touch, sending us updates about their lives and the leadership lessons they continue to learn in their work and their roles as engaged citizens?
-What is the special spirit of this program?
+Greetings, and welcome to our website.
+In celebrating our 30th anniversary this year, we in the Hart Leadership Program have been proud of the fact that more than 12,000 undergraduates at Duke have taken our classes or participated in our programming.
+Our core faculty has been with us for more than two decades.
+Why do we continue to have so much energy for our teaching and mentoring?
+Why do so many of our former students continue to stay in touch, sending us updates about their lives, work, and roles as engaged citizens?